Michael Shirtz Quartet

-The Michael Shirtz Quartet is a jazz ensemble that plays traditional jazz with a blend of contemporary textures such as funk, rock, singer/songwriter, blues, and gospel.
+The Michael Shirtz Quartet plays jazz with a blend of contemporary textures such as funk, rock, singer/songwriter, blues, and gospel.
 A nontraditional and percussive approach to the keyboard, mixed with his vocals and interests in polytonality and improvisation, Shirtz’s quartet sound has developed strong Brubeckian and Previn-like influences.
 These influences have allowed MSQ to function as a revolving host to many musicians, even featuring the sounds of harmonica, cello, vibes, and violin.
 The quartet has provided Michael with a foundation for compositional ideas and unique arrangements of American Songbook standards.
-After a retreat in performance from 2004-2012, Shirtz began incorporating MSQ back into his musical interests and activities.
-Today, MSQ accompanies Shirtz in his jazz gigs as well as plays in his shows AMERICA, Our Way, Blue Skies, and In Finding Faith.
+After a retreat in performance from 2003-2012, Shirtz began incorporating MSQ back into his musical interests and activities.
+MSQ accompanies Shirtz in his performances.

-In 2014, Michael began focusing on MSQ as his primary performance group incorporating a diverse membership featuring Michael on piano/vocals, joined by Douglas Neel on guitar/bass/trombone/vocals, Dwight Bailey bass/vocals, Reggie Jackson on drums/percussion, and Danny Bauer joining on keyboards to round out the group as a quintet for various performances.
-This unique instrumentation has created the perfect accompaniment for Shirtz's shows and performances in which Michael moves effortlessly from singing and playing jazz, to almost any contemporary style.
+In 2016, Michael began focusing on MSQ as his primary performance group incorporating a membership featuring Michael on piano/vocals, joined by Dwight Bailey bass/vocals, Reggie Jackson on drums/percussion, and rotating members such as Douglas Neel (guitar/bass/trombone/vocals), Danny Bauer (keyboards), George Michael (saxophone), and Charles Saenz (trumpet) to round out the group for various performances.
+This unique instrumentation has created the perfect for Michael to move effortlessly from singing and playing multiple genres and themed shows.

 DWIGHT BAILEY, BASS/VOCALS